automenta/senars8/slides.md

 | **Relevance** | Relationship to active goals | More relevant = higher priority |
 | **Temporal Factors** | Recency and urgency | More recent/urgent = higher priority |

-This ensures efficient allocation of limited computational resources.

 ---

 ## **Formal Reasoning with Inference Rules** 📐